Dental Inlays & Onlays

 How Are Inlays And Onlays Applied?

 At the second appointment, the temporary sealant is removed.
-Dr. Park, Dr. Sunwoo or Dr. Sandhu will then make sure that the inlay or onlay fits correctly.
+Dr. Park or Dr. Sunwoo will then make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay will be bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations For Inlays And Onlays

 Traditional fillings can reduce the strength of a natural tooth by up to 50% .